metadriverse/scenarionet/documentation/operations.rst

                             get complete scenarios for planning unless you want to use the converted scenario files for prediction task.
-      --dataroot DATAROOT   The path of nuscenes data --future FUTURE       Only available if split is chosen from ['mini_train', 'mini_val', 'train', 'train_val', 'val']
+      --dataroot DATAROOT   The path of nuscenes data --map_radius MAP_RADIUS The size of map
+      --future FUTURE       6 seconds by default.
+How many future seconds to predict.
+Only available if split is chosen from ['mini_train', 'mini_val', 'train', 'train_val',
+                            'val']
-      --past PAST           Only available if split is chosen from ['mini_train', 'mini_val', 'train', 'train_val', 'val']
+      --past PAST           2 seconds by default.
+How many past seconds are used for prediction.
+Only available if split is chosen from ['mini_train', 'mini_val', 'train', 'train_val',
+                            'val']
       --overwrite           If the database_path exists, whether to overwrite it --num_workers NUM_WORKERS
-                            number of workers to use

 This script converted the recorded nuScenes scenario into our scenario descriptions.